madprops/airc/README.md

 ---

-`allow_modify`: Who is allowed to modify the personality of the ai through instructions.
+`allow_modify`: Who is allowed to modify the personality of the ai through rules.

 "all" -> anybody, "users" -> users and up, "admins" -> only admins.